-A report is produced after the mock examinations.
-This will contain attainment and effort grades for each subject studied.
+Reports are sent to parents at the end of each term.
+These will contain attainment and effort grades for each subject studied.
 The grades are an aggregate of each student's performance to that date and are calculated using the marks or grades gained throughout the preceding months.
 The grade scale is from e - a for AS Level and E - A for A Level.
 It is possible for students who have performed exceptionally well in both AS and A level examinations to be awarded an A grade by the external examining boards.

-Parent consultations are held in the first half-term and again in Term 2 when mock results are available.
+Parent consultations are held throughout the year..
 During these consultations parents, students and teachers will discuss current attainment, any barriers to progress and ways to improve.